The Excel SIN Function

 Converting from Degrees to Radians

-Column B of the spreadsheet below, shows examples of the Excel Sin Function, used to calculate the sine of different angles, which are in either degrees or radians.
+Column A of the spreadsheet below, shows examples of the Excel Sin Function, used to calculate the sine of different angles.

 Further information and examples of the Excel Sin function can be found on the Microsoft Office website.